Grand European Travel Logo

 The Sites of Machu Picchu and Cusco

 The ancient ruins of Machu Picchu beckon again and we have an opportunity to re-connect with this ancient wonder.
 We board a train to the Sacred Valley, then head to the colonial city of Cusco, stopping en route at a local chicheria.
-Dive Into Culture and enjoy the sweet flavours of chicha as you learn how this Peruvian corn beer is brewed by the local women.
+Dive Into Culture and enjoy the sweet flavors of chicha as you learn how this Peruvian corn beer is brewed by the local women.

 Train from Cusco to Machu Pichu, Peru